 Financial assets and liabilities are classified at fair value through profit or loss if they are held for trading or are designated as such upon initial recognition.
-All financial assets and liabilities can be designated at fair value through profit or loss if
+All financial assets and liabilities can be designated at fair value through profit or loss if the financial assets are included in a portfolio that is measured and evaluated regularly at fair value.
+Gjensidige holds an investment portfolio that is designated at fair value at initial recognition, and that is managed and evaluated regularly at fair value.
+This is according to the Board of Directors' approved risk management and investment strategy, and information based on fair value is provided regularly to the Company Management and the Board of Directors.

-- the classification reduces a mismatch in measurement or recognition that would have arisen otherwise as a result of different rules for the measurement of assets and liabilities, - the financial assets are included in a portfolio that is measured and evaluated regularly at fair value.
+- the classification reduces a mismatch in measurement or recognition that would have arisen otherwise - as a result of different rules for the measurement of assets and liabilities,